About the project

 The NSW Government is addressing congestion, improving safety and providing more choice for how you move around all of Sydney.

-The M12 Motorway would provide connections between Western Sydney International Airport and the surrounding Aerotropolis to other employment areas and population centres via the Sydney motorway network.
-It would provide high-speed motorway-standard access from the M7 Motorway and the Northern Road and reduce traffic on Elizabeth Drive and at key intersections.
+The M12 Motorway will also provide connections to the surrounding Aerotropolis and other growth and employment areas via the Sydney motorway network while reducing traffic on Elizabeth Drive and at key intersections.

 Proposal to widen the M7 Motorway